Toble007/COVID-19_CS_5010_Project/Final Report.md

 2) Are there no null values in columns that should have been back-filled?
 We created a function to test this as needed: def na_counter(df, col): return df[df[col].isna()].count()
 4) Do the number of countries represented match our expectations?
-We used unit testing for this.
+We used unit testing for this, with the expectation of failure.
+We then had to assess which countries dropped and why.

 After multiple rounds of testing, the datasets we produced were able to meet our expectations.